Gustavolopes199/bubuz1n/README.md

 - 👋 Hi, I’m @bubuz1n
-- 👀 I’m interested in Node.js
+- 👀 I’m interested in Intern jobs
-- 🌱 I’m currently learning JAVA, SQL and HTML
+- 🌱 I’m currently learning JAVA, SQL, HTML and SPRING BOOT.
 - 💞️ I’m looking to collaborate on projects and study groups
 - 📫 How to reach me, mail to gustavolopes199@outlook.com